The Arabic name for one of the seven open gates in the wall of the Old City of Jerusalem. See also Damascus Gate.

 See The Gates of the Old City for more detailed information.

-One of the main entrances to al Aqsa Mosque, built during the Ayoubi era.
-Situated in the western boundary wall of the mosque.
-It is relatively high, having a double wooden door with a small opening that allows a single person to pass through when the double door is closed.
+Bab al-Silsila (Chain Gate) is one of the main entrances to al-Aqsa Mosque, built during the Ayyubid era.
+Situated in the western boundary wall of the mosque, it is relatively high, having a double wooden door with a small opening that allows a single person to pass through when the double door is closed.

-There are 15 gates leading to the Masjid al Aqsa compound of which 10 are open and five are closed.
+There are 15 gates leading to the Masjid al-Aqsa compound of which 10 are open and five are closed.
 Most gates are located on the western boundary wall of the mosque.
-The keys to all the gates, with the exception of the Maghrebi gate are held by the Islamic waqf.
+The keys to all the gates, with the exception of the Maghrebi gate, are held by the Islamic waqf.
 However, they can only open or close gates with the permission of the Israeli police, who control access to the site.
-See also Chain Gate.

 A public statement written by British Foreign Secretary Arthur Balfour on November 2, 1917, in a letter to Walter Rothschild, a Jewish Zionist leader and British financier, on behalf of the British Government.
 The statement declared British King George V’s commitment to facilitate the establishment in Palestine of a Jewish “national home.”
 Rothschild was to transmit the statement, published in The Times, to the Zionist Federation of Great Britain and Ireland.